Save thousands of dollars by getting veneers in Colombia

 What’s the price of a porcelain veneer vs the cost of a composite?

-Down to brass tax, this is the most important factor when considering composite vs porcelain veneers.
+Let’s get down to it, this is the most important factor when considering composite vs porcelain veneers in Colombia.
 Composite veneers range from $200 - $400 USD per tooth in Colombia while porcelain veneers range from $460 - $800 per tooth.
 Most patients get 20 veneers for a full smile makeover.

 Conclusion: Composite vs porcelain veneers in Colombia